-The projects described in this grant are part of the Guatemala Literacy Project (GLP), a 20-year partnership between individual Rotary Clubs and Districts and the 501(c)(3) nonprofit organization, Cooperative for Education (CoEd).
+The projects described in this grant are part of the Guatemala Literacy Project (GLP), a network of Rotarians and the 501(c)(3) nonprofit organization, Cooperative for Education (CoEd), to improve education for underserved students in Guatemala.
 (See the GLP website at www.guatemalaliteracy.org.)
-The GLP was founded in 1996, when Rotarians Enrique Gandara and Juan Forster, from the Guatemala Oeste and Sur clubs, approached CoEd to begin developing literacy programs in Guatemalan schools.
-Rotarians Gandara and Forster recruited the Rotary clubs of Raleigh, NC and Lander, WY to serve as International Co-Sponsors, and the Guatemala Literacy Project (GLP) was born.
-This informal partnership of clubs and districts grew over the years, and today the GLP is comprised of 5 Guatemalan Clubs and over 500 international clubs from the US, Canada, Cayman Islands, England, Germany, and Japan.
+The GLP was founded in 1997, when Rotarians Enrique Gandara and Juan Forster, from the Guatemala Oeste and Sur clubs, approached CoEd to begin developing literacy programs in Guatemalan schools.
+Rotarians Gandara and Forster recruited the Rotary clubs of North Raleigh, NC and Lander, WY to serve as International Co-Sponsors, and the Guatemala Literacy Project (GLP) was born.
+This informal network of clubs and districts grew over the years, and today the GLP is comprised of 6 Guatemalan clubs and over 500 international clubs from the US, Canada, Cayman Islands, England, Germany, and Japan.
 In any given year, over 125 clubs and districts financially participate directly in GLP project replications-either as funders or volunteers.

-The Rotary GLP is an optimal partnership between Rotary Clubs-that provide expertise, oversight, local relationships, and funding-and CoEd, which provides technical expertise, field staff, logistical support, and follow-up.
-The fruits of this partnership are projects that are sustainable for the long-term: Many GLP projects are still thriving 19 or 20 years after they were founded-an impressive sustainability record by any measurement.
+The GLP is an optimal partnership between Rotary clubs-that provide professional expertise, oversight, local relationships, and funding-and CoEd, which provides technical expertise, field staff, logistical support, and follow-up.
+The fruits of this partnership are projects that are sustainable for the long-term: Many GLP projects are still thriving 19 years after they were founded-an impressive sustainability record by any measurement.

 For this grant, the host and international Rotary clubs will oversee CoEd staff in the purchase and distribution of books and computers to poorly-resourced schools.
 CoEd staff will maintain contact with Rotary sponsors by phone, email, and in-person.
 When distributing the materials, CoEd will help provide logistical support for approximately 50 Rotary volunteers.
 CoEd will also assist in providing ongoing training and follow-up at project schools.
-Furthermore, the organization serves as the "bank" for the project, holding the sustainability funds intrust until such time that the schools need them to purchase new equipment and/or materials (see the 'Financing' section of this application for more detail).
+Furthermore, the organization serves as the "bank" for the project, holding the sustainability funds intrust until such time that the schools need them to purchase new equipment and/or materials (see the 'Sustainability: Funding' section of this application for more detail).